tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ---

-# What is a community network?
+# What is a "community network"?

-## **Community networks** consist of communication infrastructure collectively owned and managed by the community, operating under the principles of democratic participation of their members
+## A **community network** consists of communication infrastructure collectively owned and managed by the community, operating under the principles of democratic participation of their members.

-#### - Adapted from Cumbre Latinoamericana de Redes Comunitarias, Argentina 2018
+#### — adapted from _Cumbre Latinoamericana de Redes Comunitarias, Argentina 2018_

 ---